-TWENTY-SIX
+TWENTY-EIGHT

 The funds allocated to the Board for the 2012-2013 School Year totaled \$120,000.
 This allocation is completely inadequate for meeting the needs of our Special Education students.
 In the Special Education Student Needs Assessment submitted to AANDC there was a total of 131 students identified as needing special services; 89 students in Sheshatshiu and 42 students in Natuashish.
-These figures are most likely lower than the actual needs of Special Education students.
+These figures are most likely lower than the actual need as our current school staffs are not equipped with the personnel to determine needs of Special Education students.
 For example, as you can see in the table below, there are no students identified in Natuashish for Speech Language or Education Psychologist Services as the personnel to identify these services are not available.